DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions.markdown

 ### Push changes

 Finally, the last steps pushes these changes back to the repository.
-This requires a secret token to prove the authenticity of the user who attempting the `push`.
+This requires a secret token to prove the authenticity of the user who attempting the `push`, we state that in the `with` step.

 ```
    - name: Push changes